 This course covers the fundamental statistical tools used by quantitative analysts with a focus on forecasting financial series.
-Several key methods used in modern data science (also known as “statistical inference”, “machine learning”, or “artificial intelligence”) are presented and applied to financial data.
+Several key methods used in modern data science (also known as “statistical inference” and “machine learning”) are presented and applied to financial data.

 - Introduction to statistical learning.
 Features of financial data.